 Students need to know the policy for recording on patient records.
 If the students are not allowed to record or dictate on the patient record, they will be keeping their own notes for faculty review.
 Every patient managed by the student should have corresponding documentation.
 HIPAA will be respected on all unofficial records.

 Documentation of Care

 The method of documentation of care will typically vary from setting to setting.
 Regardless of the documentation format used in the clinical agency, the student must thoroughly and accurately document each client encounter.
 The clinical preceptor will review all entries made by the student on the client’s record.
 The student’s entry will be co-signed by the preceptor as appropriate for the clinical site.
-It is recommended that the preceptor’s co-signature document agreement with the history and physical and the plan of care.
+It is recommended that the preceptor’s co-signature document agree with the history, physical, and plan of care.

 Notation of only the preceptor’s signature after the student’s entry implies that the entire client visit was observed and the associated documentation has been approved without amendments.
 The following examples are methods to document the client encounter:

 Students are covered in the student role of advanced practice nurse by University malpractice insurance and/or their own private insurance.
 The University of Southern Indiana’s malpractice insurance does not cover the preceptor.